Prachiti-06/SeleniumProject/README.md

 4. Note down the chrome driver path from local and add the local path of ChromeDriver to System property in the program.
 `System.setProperty("webdriver.chrome.driver", "C:\\chromewebdriver\\chromedriver.exe")`
 5. Download Jars and add in Path or add maven dependencies.

+## Command Required to run the Automation test
+1. Using Selenium : `mvn test -Pselenium`
+2. Using TestNG : `mvn test`